 Samsung Galaxy Note 20 Ultra vs. Galaxy S20 Ultra Size, display and specs

-As the "Ultra" names would suggest, there's a whole lot shared between these two phones.
+As the "Ultra" names would suggest, there's a whole lot shared between these two phones, which stand as ostensibly two of the best Android phones currently on the market.
 They're built with the same main components and features, with only small differences.
 You get the same RAM and storage, SD card slot, fingerprint sensor, speakers, connectivity, IP68 resistance, and more.
 The Note 20 Ultra's display is a small step ahead with its dynamic refresh rate, but that should help get a little better longevity out of its 10% smaller 4,500 mAh battery.

 |Category||Galaxy Note 20 Ultra||Galaxy S20 Ultra|